 Sweet Irish Soda Bread

-Buttermilk + Oatmeal Soda Bread
+Oatmeal Soda Bread Ingredients

-Be sure to note that you ONLY soak part of the oatmeal!
+NOTE: be sure to note that you ONLY soak part of the oatmeal!
 Soaking it all is a surefire way to derail this recipe from the start.
 Ask me how I know...

 How To Make Irish Soda Bread

-While the oatmeal is soaking in the buttermilk, you can start prepping the dry ingredients so they're ready to go.
+- Get a head start on the sweet soda bread dough by prepping the dry ingredients.
 Whisk together the various flours, remaining oatmeal, brown sugar, baking soda, cream of tartar, and salt.
 Then work two tablespoons of softened butter into the flour mixture until it resembles coarse crumbs.
-At the end of the soaking period, stir the oatmeal/buttermilk mixture into the flour mixture, and it's time to knead the dough.

 Walnut Oatmeal Sweet Irish Soda Bread